-Kia's 2018 Stinger is dressed to impress, but it packs a big punch
+Kia's first sports car is quicker than a Porsche Cayman

 Pricing and availability

 Kia has not revealed official pricing information, but the Stinger will likely stay in the relatively affordable price range this Korean automaker is known for.
-There may be a big gulf between the price of a base 2.0-liter model and a fully loaded 3.3-liter V6 version, though.
+Rumors point to a base price of less than $33,000, however there may be a big gulf between the cost of the 2.0-liter model and a fully loaded 3.3-liter V6 version.
 Look for the 2018 Kia Stinger to hit showrooms later in 2017.

-Note: Update: We’ve added information about the Stinger’s acceleration, pricing, interior dimensions, and suspension setup.